Table of Contents

 1. SEP IRAs

-Simplified employee pension (SEP) individual retirement accounts (IRAs) allow employers to contribute the lesser of $69,000 or 25% of each employee's salary (or their own pay, if they're a small business owner) to a dedicated retirement account.1 Anyone who generates self-employment income is eligible for a SEP IRA, whether they're a solo entrepreneur, a small business owner with just a few employees or someone working freelance jobs on the side.
+A Simplified Employee Pension (SEP) individual retirement account (IRAs) allows employers to contribute the lesser of $72,000 or 25% of each employee’s salary (or their own pay, if they’re a small business owner) to a dedicated retirement account.1

 2. SIMPLE IRAs

-Any small business owner with 100 or fewer employees can open a savings incentive match plan for employees (SIMPLE) IRA for both themselves and their business's employees.
-While it's similar to a SEP IRA, the two plans differ in some important ways.
+Any small business owner with 100 or fewer employees can open a Savings Incentive Match Plan for Employees (SIMPLE) IRA for themselves and their employees.5 While it’s similar to a SEP IRA, the two plans differ in several key ways.

 Like a SEP IRA, the main benefit of a SIMPLE IRA is that it allows you to save for retirement as a freelancer or small business owner while still getting a tax deduction.
 This may free up money that you could reinvest in the business or put toward your retirement savings if you haven't already exceeded your contribution limit for the year.